 The Plantation at Stone Mountain Park is the perfect place to introduce your students to Georgia history.
-Here they can choose to learn about Colonial Georgia, Antebellum Life or the Civil War in Georgia.
-These programs are all set among historically restored, preserved and relocated buildings from around the state.
-These buildings span over 100 years of Georgia history, from just after the American Revolution through the turn of the 20 th century and are one of the largest collections of authentic 18 th and 19 th century buildings and artifacts in the state.
-All three programs include live, interactive demonstrations with authentic or reproduction artifacts from the period that the students can observe and touch.
-After the program, take your class on a self guided tour through this historic collection of buildings which are all appointed with furnishings and antiques of their time period.
-All three programs also include a visit to our Farmyard where students can interact with friendly farm animals while learning about the roles the animals played in the lives of the people.
+Here they can learn about Colonial Georgia, Antebellum Life or the Civil War in Georgia.
+These programs are set among a collection of historically restored authentic buildings relocated from around the state, which date from the late 1700’s through the turn of the 20th century.
+All three programs are presented by period dressed educators and include interactive demonstrations with artifacts that the students can observe and touch.
+After the program, your students may self-guide through this historic collection of 18 plus buildings, which are all appointed with furnishings and antiques of their time period.
+Each program also includes a visit to our Farmyard where students can interact with friendly farm animals while learning about the roles the animals played in the lives of the people.

-At the Plantation we also feature Special Events such as Sheep Shearing Day in the spring and summer, The Tour of Southern Ghosts – a storytelling festival in October, the Indian Festival & Pow-Wow in November and Homespun Christmas in December.
+At the Plantation we also feature Special Events such as Sheep Shearing Day in the spring and summer, The Tour of Southern Ghosts – a storytelling festival in October, the Indian Festival & Pow-Wow – the largest Native American event in Georgia in the fall and Homespun Christmas in December.

-You may also choose to take your students back in time to W.W.II with Rosie The Riveter.
-With this program you will learn about and tour on the amphibious W.W.II vehicle the DUKW.
-With a classroom presentation and video, your students will be able to touch and see many of the W.W.II supplies that these DUKW’s carried to our soldiers and then experience first hand “a truck that can swim” as you plunge into Stone Mountain Lake on Ride The Ducks!
+You may also choose to take your students back in time to WWll with Rosie The Riveter.
+With this program you will learn about and tour on the amphibious WWll vehicle the DUKW.
+With a classroom presentation and video, your students will be able to touch and see many of the WWll supplies that these DUKW’s carried to our soldiers and then experience first hand “a truck that can swim” as you plunge into Stone Mountain Lake on Ride The Ducks!

 B. Which grade levels would most benefit from a field trip to Stone Mountain Park?